brendanheywood/moodle-local_cleanurls/README.md

 /course/MATH101/lesson/6-how-to-do-matrix-multiplication

-Note we have also added redundant heirarchical information, ie the course path compents.
-This immediately gives context, but is also useful to non humans, such as for Google Analytics to create 'dill down' reports.
+Note we have also added redundant heirarchical information, ie the course path components.
+This immediately gives context, but is also useful to non humans, such as for Google Analytics to create 'drill down' reports.

 Automatic
 ---------
 Moodle already has rich meta data which we can leverage to produce clean url's.
-We don't want the site admins, let along the teachers, to have to do anything extra.
+We don't want the site admins, let alone the teachers, to have to do anything extra.
 It should Just Work.

 How it works